Yaklede/EmptyObjectGenerator/README.md

 inherently supports Kotlin's primitive types and extends its support to 1-dimensional and 2-dimensional arrays.
 Additionally, users have the flexibility to add custom support.

+**Note** : If your object has self-referencing behavior, please read and use 'Self Reference.

 ## Default Supported types

 ```kotlin